sonata-nfv/tng-gtk-sp/README.md

 We usually use [`rbenv`](https://github.com/rbenv/rbenv) as the ruby version manager, but others like [`rvm`](https://rvm.io/) may work as well.

 ### Setting up Dev
-Developing this micro-service is straight-forward with a low amount of necessary steps.
+Developing this micro-service is straightforward with a low amount of necessary steps.

 Routes within the micro-service are defined in the [`config.ru`](https://github.com/sonata-nfv/tng-gtk-sp/blob/master/config.ru) file, in the root directory.
 It has two sections: